 “We’d never experienced anything so scary, but they reassured us, answered our questions, and just made us feel at home.”

-On Friday, October 14, 1-year-old Julia Gibson of Freehold had a slight cough.
-On Monday, she was in CentraState Medical Center’s Emergency Department.
+On a Friday, 1-year-old Julia Gibson of Freehold had a slight cough.
+By Monday, she was in CentraState Medical Center’s Emergency Department

 Few things are more frightening than a dramatic change in your child’s health.
 At the beginning of the weekend, Julia’s cough hadn’t seemed like much, but on Saturday, her mother, Dawn, noticed that Julia’s cough had gotten deeper and her nose had started running.
 Although she didn’t have a fever, her primary care physician recommended Tylenol® to fight the symptoms of her illness.